 Notice of Discontinuing Trailer Plans:

-These plans are being replaced by our newer, more complete and higher capacity plans — 6’10” deck width, by 16′ length with a choice of 7000# and 10,000# trailer capacity.
+These plans are still available, but are being replaced by our newer, more complete and higher capacity plans — 6’10” deck width, by 16′ length with a choice of 7000# and 10,000# trailer capacity.
 In addition, we also revamped our other 6×16 trailer plans replacing them with a similar 6’10” x 16′ trailer, but with 12,000# or 14,000# or 16,000# capacity options.
 Both new plan sets are customizable for a width matching these being replaced.
-The new plans also have length options of 14′ or 16′ deck.
+The new plans also have length options of a 14′ or 16′ deck.

-Please follow the links above to get the new ones, or get these now while they are still available.
+Please follow the links above to get the new ones, OR get these now while they are still available.

 One of our twin axle offerings.
 Like all the trailers in our plans, this one has beef for uncompromising strength and with lots of options for versatility allowing you to customize it to meet your needs.
 This trailer has a 7000# capacity.
 For more, see the 6′ x 14′ x 12,000# Utility Trailer Plans.

 - Tandem axle, leaf spring design.

 - 6 ft x 14 ft trailer bed size.